A Bayesian Model of Dose-Response for Cancer Drug Studies: Benchmarks and performance comparisons

 The resulting true rates form a monotonic curve of constant plateaus with occasional jumps.
 As in the dose-response data, the columns evolve independently of each other, rather than through a common time parameter.
 We set the latent factor dimension to $3$.

+We compare a Poisson likelihood version of BTF with GASS inference (Poisson BTF) to nonnegative matrix factorization (NMF), the Poisson-Gamma dynamical system (PGDS) model of \citet{schein2:etal:016:pgds}, and a negative binomial likelihood version of BTF (NBinom BTF) with {{P}}{\'o}lya--{{G}}amma augmentation \citep{polson:scott:windle:2013:polya-gamma}.
+For PGDS, we contacted the authors who suggested we try three different values of the hyperparameter $\tau=(0.25, 0.5, 1)$.
+For NBinom BTF, we use MCMC-within-Gibbs and sample the latent rate parameter with $30$ steps of random walk Metropolis-Hastings for every Gibbs step.
+For Poisson BTF, we initialize with NMF and did not use any conditioning heuristic.

-We compare BTF to nonnegative matrix factorization (NMF) and the Poisson-gamma dynamical system (PGDS) model of \citet{schein2:etal:016:pgds}.
-We use the default parameters for PGDS; for BTF, we set $\rho^2=0.1$; both models use the true factor dimension $3$.
-We run both BTF and PGDS for $2000$ burn-in iterations and collect $2000$ samples on an $11 \times 12 \times 20$ tensor with the upper left $3 \times 3 \times 20$ corner held out.
-We conduct $5$ independent trials, regenerating new data each time and evaluating the models on the held out data.
-We measure performance in three metrics: mean absolute error (MAE) on the true rate, root mean squared error (RMSE) on the true rate, and negative log-likelihood (NLL) on held out observations. \Cref{tab:btf_results} presents the results.
+We run all models for $5000$ burn-in iterations and collect $5000$ samples on an $11 \times 12 \times 20$ tensor with the upper left $3 \times 3 \times 20$ corner held out.
+We conduct $5$ independent trials, regenerating new data each time and evaluating the models on the held out data and true latent rate.
+We measure performance in three categories of metrics: (i) mean absolute error (MAE), root mean squared error (RMSE), and negative log-likelihood (NLL) on held out observations; (ii) MAE and RMSE on the true latent rate; and (iii) posterior credible interval coverage of the true rate at $50\%$, $75\%$, and $90\%$ targets.
+We evaluate all models at embedding dimensions $d=(2,3,5,10)$ to compare sensitivity to the common hyperparameter.

-The PGDS model outperforms the NMF baseline, and BTF outperforms both methods.
-There are two possible reasons for the better performance of BTF relative to PGDS.
-First, the PGDS model uses a common ``time'' factor for all columns, but in this simulation columns evolve independently.
-Second, the large discrete jumps are not well-modeled by PGDS.
-In follow-up experiments, we found no improvement for PGDS from using larger factor sizes to potentially account for the first issue.
-This suggests the local adaptivity of BTF accounts for the better performance.
+\Cref{tab:poisson-benchmark} presents the results.
+The Poisson BTF model performs similarly across the range of dimension embeddings, whereas the other models are more sensitive.
+The NMF model generally performs better with a smaller embedding dimension while the PGDS model performs better with larger dimensions.
+In the case of NMF, this is due to overfitting without any smoothness prior built in.
+PGDS uses a canonical tensor decomposition, where the third tensor dimension is modeled with an embedding that is shared between rows and columns.
+This requires an inflation of the embedding dimension when columns are all evolving independently in order to sufficiently capture all of the latent structure in the data.

+The negative binomial BTF model performs poorly on held out observations and true rate estimation.
+This is due to the instability of the model on held out data.
+The {{P}}{\'o}lya--{{G}}amma approach to negative binomial likelihoods uses the $NB(r, \sigma(\beta))$ parameterization, where $r$ is an unknown dispersion parameter, $\sigma$ is the logistic function, and $\beta$ are log-odds.
+The mean of the distribution is

+When the failure rate $\sigma(\beta)$ is near zero or one, small changes in $\beta$ lead to large changes in the mean.
+Thus, small errors in $\beta_{ijt} = w_i^\top v_{jt}$ on the held out data lead to large errors in the observational NLL and the MAE and RMSE metrics we consider.